paulvid/emr_to_cdp/README.md

 This demo offers an example of moving workloads from EMR to CDP.
 It automates the following:
-* Creating an EMR cluster and uploading a Zepellin note to read Worldwide Bank data set (via nifi flow)
+* Creating an EMR cluster and uploading Worldwide Bank data and setting up Hive testbench (via nifi flow)
-* Downloading Spark application logs from EMR and upload them to WXM (via nifi flow)
+* Downloading Hive one Tez application logs from EMR and upload them to WXM (via nifi flow)
-* Creating a CDP cluster and uploading a Zepellin note to read Worldwide Bank data set (via nifi flow) -- IN PROGRESS
+* Creating a CDP cluster and uploading Worldwide Bank data and setting up Hive testbench (via nifi flow) -- IN PROGRESS

 # Setup